Titanic Brewery

 The Titanic Brewery is an independent producer of bottle conditioned and cask ales in Burslem, Stoke-on-Trent, England.
-One of the owners, Keith Bott MBE, was formerly the chairman of SIBA, the Society of Independent Brewers.

 Titanic's beers are generally notable for their light colour, low malt, and high hop content, giving a very dry bitter taste, although Captain Smith's and some of their seasonal beers are dark and malty, though still extremely hoppy.
 Their seasonal ranges also include lighter and fruity ales such as 2019 seasonal beer, Kiwi Fleet, which is made with New Zealand hops.

 History

-The brewery was founded in Burslem, Stoke-on-Trent, in 1985 by brothers Keith and Dave Bott, and takes its name from the ill-fated steam liner Titanic.
+The brewery was founded in Burslem, Stoke-on-Trent, in 1985 by John Pazio, and is now run by brothers Keith and Dave Bott, and takes its name from the ill-fated steam liner Titanic.
 It is in honour of its captain Edward Smith (who came from Stoke-on-Trent) that the brewery is named.

+One of the owners, Keith Bott, was formerly the chairman of SIBA, the Society of Independent Brewers.

 Products

 Its 'Fleet' range of beers include: